rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 * Use an OML4R Classification models for LTV_BIN assignment for unassigned customers
 * Validate predictions using RMSE (Root Mean Squared Error) and Confusion Matrix methods

-Note:
-* AutoML is currently not available for OML4R (it is only available for OML4Py)
-* AutoML UI is currently available for ADB ONLY
-* OML4R is currently not available for ADB
-* Therefore, we will not be using AutoML in this lab
+Note: AutoML is currently not available for OML4R (it is only available for OML4Py).
+AutoML UI is currently available for ADB ONLY.
+However, OML4R is currently not available for ADB.Therefore, we will not be using AutoML in this lab.

 ### Prerequisites